nikkNizz/Drawish/README.md

 ##### Viewport to image
 With "Options->Viewport as image (crop)" or (Alt+1), the image is cropped to the displayed area.
+It's the fastest way to work on large images.
 You can reattach the image portion to its original position with Options->Reattach (Alt+R).

 #### Automatically merge images